svisak/multimessenger_3N_constraints/README.md

 ## Introduction

-This repository is a code companion to [Somasundaram et al. (arXiv:2410.00247)](https://arxiv.org/abs/2410.00247) and the Zenodo database (XXXX).
-The latter contains the large datasets used in this work.
-The Jupyter Notebooks provided here, along with the data in the Zenodo database, can be used to re-create the analysis of the paper and to generate the main figures.
+This repository is a code companion to [Somasundaram et al. (arXiv:2410.00247)](https://arxiv.org/abs/2410.00247) and the Zenodo database located [here](https://doi.org/10.5281/zenodo.16878207).
+The latter contains large datasets used in this work.
+The Jupyter Notebooks provided here, along with the data in the Zenodo database, can be used to re-create the analyses of the paper and to generate the main figures.

 ## Contents